Capturing an Electron in the Virtual State: Diffusive quantum measurement

-We consider the situation where the reservoirs are at the same temperature, but have a large voltage bias across them, such that $f(\varepsilon_{\rm L}~-~\mu_{\rm L})~\approx~1$ and $f(\varepsilon_{\rm R}~-~\mu_{\rm R})~\approx~0$.
-The local master equation is a valid approximation in this limit when $\Omega \ll \Gamma_{\rm L},\Gamma_{\rm R}$ \cite{potts:2021}.
-Note that because of this large bias, our results here do not depend on $\varepsilon$.
-We use Eq.~(\ref{eq:ME}) to find a coupled differential equation for each element of $\hat{\rho}$ (see Supplemental Material~\cite{SM} for complete master equations), which are then solved numerically to arrive at the state evolution.
-Figures \ref{fig:diffusive}(a) and \ref{fig:diffusive}(b) respectively show the steady-state, ensemble-averaged result for the central dot occupation, $\rho_{\rm CC}$, and the stochastic evolution of $\rho_{\rm CC}$ over time.
-In the tunneling regime, when $\Omega \ll \Delta$, $\rho_{\rm CC}$ is almost zero without measurement.
-While undergoing continuous monitoring, it quickly rises up to about 1/3, and then saturates, with increasing measurement strength.
-Note that while the ensemble average value of $\rho_{\rm CC}$ saturates to a finite value smaller than 1, individual trajectories can occasionally reach unit probability.
-This strong dependence of $\rho_{\rm CC}$ on measurement suggests that the virtual state is indeed populated during tunneling.
-If it were not so, there would be no interaction between the electrons in the TQD and the QPC, and $\rho_{\rm CC}$ wouldn't be affected.
-Interestingly, the current through the TQD ($I_{\rm{T}}= \Gamma_{\rm R}^{}\rho_{\rm RR}^{}$, in this regime) approaches zero with increasing $\gamma$~\cite{SM}.
+We use Eq.~(\ref{eq:ME}) to find a coupled differential equation for each element of $\hat{\rho}$ (see Appendix~\ref{app:SME} for complete master equations), which are then solved numerically to arrive at the state evolution.
+Figures \ref{fig:diffusive}(a) and \ref{fig:diffusive}(b) respectively show the stochastic evolution of $\rho_{\rm CC}$ over time, and the steady-state, ensemble-averaged result for the central dot occupation, $\rho_{\rm CC}$.
+While undergoing continuous monitoring, it quickly rises up and then saturates to $\rho_{\rm CC}\to1/3$, with increasing measurement strength. {In the same regime, we find $\rho_{\rm LL}\to2/3$ and $\rho_{00},\rho_{\rm RR}\to 0$.} An explanation as to why $\rho_{\rm CC}$ reaches this value is provided later in Section~\ref{sec:largegamma}.
+Note that while the ensemble average value of $\rho_{\rm CC}$ saturates to a finite value smaller than 1, individual trajectories can occasionally reach unit probability. { Note {as well} that the energy needed to populate C is provided by the measurement device, since the measurement operator, $\hat{L}_\gamma$, does not commute with $\hat {H}_{\rm TQD}$, cf. Eq.~\eqref{eq:Ham} \cite{bhandari2020continuous}}. {The relative value of $\rho_{CC}$ and $\rho_{RR}$ (and therefore the current) gives some intuition of the effect of the measurement.
+In the absence of the detector, the ratio $r=\rho_{CC}/\rho_{RR}=(\Gamma_{\rm R}^2+4\Omega^2)/4\Omega^2$ is independent of the barrier height, $\Delta$, suggesting that transport through the device cannot avoid a certain population of the barrier state.
+In the high barrier regime ($\Delta\gg\Omega$), both are similarly suppressed as $\Omega^2/\Delta^2$.
+See the unmonitored steady-state occupations in Appendix~\ref{app:nomeasurement} for further details.
+The presence of the detector enhances the ratio $r$, i.e., $r(\gamma\neq0)>r(\gamma=0)$, even in the measurement-induced tunneling regime, with $r$ diverging in the strong measurement regime: measurement localizes the electron in C, preventing it from tunneling to R. }